 How does the program work?Families apply for services through the Eau Claire County CLTS Program.
 The application process includes an eligibility determination and a needs assessment.
 Information is gathered from a variety of sources that may include interviews with the family, educational records, and medical history.

 Once eligibility has been determined, the CLTS Coordinator schedules a home visit with the family.
 Together the family and coordinator develop a service plan that addresses the family's unique situation, identifying support needs, and setting priorities.In addition, the CLTS Coordinator may help families learn about and use services in Eau Claire County, help coordinate services, and advocate on behalf of the child and family.

 - Information and help in finding service programs and maximizing community resources.

 - Limited funding to buy needed services and goods that can't be bought through other sources.

 - Help in linking families with other families to strengthen natural supports.

-For more information about our Family Support Program, please contact the Department of Human Services at (715) 839-1507.
+For more information about our Children's Long Term Support Program, please contact the Department of Human Services at (715) 839-1507.